servo/servo.org/_posts/2025-11-21-sponsorship-tiers.md

 This is intended for donations with no obligations (i.e no strings attached) from organizations and individuals that would like to get their logo or name at [servo.org homepage]({{ '/#sponsors' | url }}).

-Organizations and individuals interested in sponsoring the Servo project through one of these tiers should contact us at <join@servo.org>.
+Please contact us at <join@servo.org> if you are interested in sponsoring the project through one of these tiers.

 All the information about these new tiers is available at the [Sponsorship page]({{ '/sponsorship/#sponsorship-tiers' | url }}) on this website.